Negative effects of managing tree root zones with lawn or small mulch rings + lawn.

 After the first growing season

 Supplemental WateringThroughout the summer months (May-August), if you're local area is falling behind on average rainfall, give the whole rootzone 1.5" of water, twice a month.
 You can measure that setting up a sprinkler, and placing an open evenly shaped container in the zone watching to see how quickly it is reaching 1.5" of water in the container.
-Tuna cans work great for that.
+Tuna cans work great for that or just a rain gauge.

 After 7-10 years (Growing seasons)